 The proponent is to fully comply with the General Terms of Approval, as issued by the Environment Protection Authority NSW are to be taken as conditions of consent under this approval.
 The proponent is to fully comply with the General Terms of Approval, as issued.
 A copy of the General Terms of Approval is attached at Appendix A of this Notice of Determination.

-PART C – DEPARTMENT OF PLANNING, INDUSTRY & ENVIRONMENT–BIODIVERSITY AND CONSERVATION DIVISION CONDITIONS
+PART E – DEPARTMENT OF PLANNING, INDUSTRY & ENVIRONMENT–BIODIVERSITY AND CONSERVATION DIVISION CONDITIONS

 Ecosystem Credit Retirement

-Prior to the issue commencement of works the class and number of ecosystem credits in Table C.1 must be retired to offset the residual biodiversity impacts of the development.
+Prior to the disturbance of the extension extraction area the class and number of ecosystem credits in Table C.1 must be retired to offset the residual biodiversity impacts of the development.

-The requirement to retire credits in condition 3 may be satisfied by payment to the Biodiversity Conservation Fund of an amount equivalent to the class and number of ecosystem credits, as calculated by the BAM Credit Calculator.
+The requirement to retire credits in condition 6 may be satisfied by payment to the Biodiversity Conservation Fund of an amount equivalent to the class and number of ecosystem credits, as calculated by the BAM Credit Calculator.

-Evidence of the retirement of credits or payments to the Biodiversity Conservation Fund in satisfaction of condition 3 must be provided to Council prior to commencement of works.
+Evidence of the retirement of credits or payments to the Biodiversity Conservation Fund in satisfaction of condition 6 must be provided to Council prior to the disturbance of the extension extraction area.

 Table C.1 Ecosystem credits required to be retired – like for like